Resources & Publications

 Babaei, Mahmoudreza; Kulshrestha, Juhi; Chakraborty, Abhijnan; Benevenuto, Fabrício; Gummadi, Krishna P.; Weller, Adrian

-Purple Feed: Identifying High Consensus News Posts on Social Media Inproceedings
+Purple Feed: Identifying High Consensus News Posts on Social Media Proceedings Article

 In: Proceedings of the 2018 AAAI/ACM Conference on AI, Ethics, and Society, pp. 10–16, Association for Computing Machinery, New Orleans, LA, USA, 2018, ISBN: 9781450360128.